 I. Introduction

 Legal compliance may significantly constrain or foreclose forthright and direct approaches to equitable policy and program design or implementation.
-Legal challenges can unwind or overturn years of careful planning and effort.
-And even at the design stage, risk-averse or liability-avoidant guidance by counsel or partners may foreclose a range of possibilities.
+Legal challenges can reverse or stymie years of careful planning and effort.
+Even the threat of meritless litigation can chill the development and enthusiasm for such efforts.
+At the conception or design stage, risk-averse or liability-avoidant guidance by counsel or partners may narrow a range of possibilities.

-In the face of these legal constraints, there are three broad orientations which groups and organizations tend to adopt.
+In the face of these legal constraints and political attacks, there are three broad orientations which racial equity advocacy groups and organizations with race-conscious programs tend to adopt.
 The first orientation is courageous defiance.
 This is an approach that boldly seeks to promote racial equity unabashedly and directly even in the face of possible legal challenge or contrary to prevailing law.
-This approach is not intimidated by a hostile judiciary or fears that stimulating race-consciousness in policy debates might engender backlash.
-This is an approach that regards much of our prevailing jurisprudence or law (like the anti-CRT bills1 or Ward Connerly’s anti-affirmative action ballot initiatives2) as a product of a reactionary, racist backlash, similar to the sensibility that undergirded Plessy v.
-Ferguson,3 and refuses to acquiesce.
+This approach is not intimidated by a hostile judiciary, political threats, or fears that stimulating race-consciousness in policy debates might engender backlash.
+This is an approach that regards much of our prevailing jurisprudence or law (like the anti-CRT bills4 or Ward Connerly’s anti-affirmative action ballot initiatives5 ) as a product of a reactionary, racist backlash, similar to the sensibility that undergirded Plessy v.
+Ferguson,6 and refuses to acquiesce.

 The third possibility charts a middle course: it seeks to forthrightly advance racial equity objectives while hewing as closely as possible to prevailing legal constraints and limitations.
 It is risk avoidant, but not risk averse.
 It seeks to place carefully designed racial equity efforts onto a firmer legal foundation and avoids obvious legal pitfalls, but it is not so fearful that it believes it must avoid any possible legal challenge.
 This approach takes an honest assessment of legal risks and seeks to avoid them, while nonetheless acknowledging that no serious effort can be entirely risk-free.